Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 Changed shared memory to have id and card
 SHMId gets sent at the start of connection
 Tried to fix bug for client turns.
 3 hours

+### 2024-01-16 - Added some basic functions for SDL
+Tried getting approval for sdl on lab machines
+Wrote some basic function for SDL